McCourt School of Public Policy, Georgetown University, USA, and IZA, Germany

 -

-Harry J. Holzer, September 2015The earned income tax credit provides important benefits to low-income families with children in the US.
-At an annual cost of about $60 billion, it increases the incomes of such families while encouraging parents to work more by subsidizing their incomes.
-But low-income adults without children and non-custodial parents receive only very low payments under the program, providing them with little income benefits or work incentives.
-Many of these adults are low-income young men whose wages and employment rates have been declining for years and who might benefit substantially from expanded eligibility for the earned income tax credit.MoreLess
+Harry J. Holzer, September 2023The earned income tax credit provides important benefits to low-income families with children.
+At substantial costs (over $70 billion to the US federal government), it increases the incomes of such families while encouraging parents to work more by subsidizing their incomes.
+But low-income adults without children and non-custodial parents receive very low payments under the program in most years.
+Many of these adults are less-educated men, whose labor force participation rates and relative wages have been declining for years.
+They might benefit significantly from a more generous earned income tax credit for childless adults.MoreLess